-If you’re bushwhacking into the heart of the Amazon, for instance, you’re probably not going to hoof a 70-liter pack through the humid jungle.
-Likewise, most of us aren’t bringing our 25-liter school backpack out for a casual 28-day excursion on the John Muir Trail.
+If you’re bushwhacking into the heart of the Amazon, you’re not going to hoof a 70-liter pack through the humid jungle.
+Likewise, most of us aren’t bringing our 25-liter school backpack out for a 28-day excursion on the John Muir Trail.

-For the always-on-the-go traveler, the Porter 46 Osprey Travel Backpack is the perfect option between that annoying duffel bag and an overly cumbersome backpacking pack.
+For the always-on-the-go traveler, the Porter 46 Osprey Travel Backpack is the perfect balance between annoying duffel bags and cumbersome backpacking packs.
 Constructed from 420-denier Nylon Wave Ripstop fabric, this pack provides 46-liters or 2807 cubic inches of packing space.

-The main pocket of the Porter 46 is accessed with a single lockable zipper designed to make it easy to find anything in your pack on a minute’s notice, but also to provide ample security for the avid globetrotter.
+The main pocket of the Porter 46 is accessed with a single lockable zipper designed to make it easy to find anything in your pack at a minute’s notice, but also to provide ample security for the avid globetrotter.

 How Much Gear Will You Bring?

 Seriously.
 Take stock!
 Use equivalent measurements to help you determine how large of a pack you’ll need.
 For example, a 70-liter Osprey travel backpack will hold more than 18 gallons of “stuff.”
 Home Depot practically gives away 5-gallon buckets, or if you’ve got some lying around the house, start filling them up!